DcubeTechVentures/ADXL345/README.md

 ## Particle Photon

-Login to your Photon and setup your device according to steps provided at
+Login to your Photon and setup your device according to steps provided at:

 https://docs.particle.io/guide/getting-started/connect/photon/